-- Road House (1989).
-The bartender is literally stealing from the till (cash register) until Dalton fires him.
+- In Road House, the bartender is literally stealing from the till (cash register) until Dalton fires him.
 Too bad he's the son of the local crime boss...

 - A major subplot of Say Anything is Mr. Court stealing money from the clients of his nursing home.

 - In Casino the mafia bankrolls a Casino in order to fleece it.
 The skimmers take offence about their own operation being in turn skimmed off the top.

 - In Who Framed Roger Rabbit, Dolores indicates that she borrowed from the bar's till for Eddie's sake.
 She is adamant that he restore the money before her boss checks the books.

 - The first half-hour or so of Psycho follows Marion Crane as she steals from her place of employment and escapes to the Bates Motel.
 Then she meets Mother.

 - The title character of Marnie is a serial thief, preying on one employer after another.

 - After waking up from coma, Durant in Darkman II soon finds out that one of his men has used his absence to take a piece of his organization's earnings for himself, and has him killed by putting him in a golf cart that drives off from a building.